microsoft/vscode-docs/docs/copilot/overview.md

 ![Editor context menu with the Copilot menu group expanded](images/overview/editor-copilot-menu.png)

 You can apply these smart actions on the current file or a selection in the file.
 Choosing an action brings up the Chat view or inline chat, depending on the action.
-For example, selecting **Generate Docs** for a function will open the inline chat with a proposed documentation comment:
+For example, selecting **Generate Docs** for a function opens the inline chat with a proposed documentation comment:

 ![Inline chat /doc results adding JSDoc comment for a TypeScript function](images/overview/generate-docs-example.png)